Impressive electric version is the pick of the range

 Fair to say the Renault Kangoo is not blessed with the most inspired cab.
 And this is after the update in 2013, which significantly modernised the design.

 It’s spacious, yes, and with a high seating position and large windscreen there’s plenty of forward visibility.
 But the look of the interior is exceptionally bland, and the quality of the plastics suggest it was all built to a price that would make it fit for purpose and absolutely nothing more.

 Still, the controls and instruments are familiar items from the Renault parts bin, which means they’re generally clear and easy to operate.
 We particularly like that there is a section of the rev-counter marked 'Eco', an easy way to help you understand the most fuel-efficient way of driving it.

-Some of the details are a bit daft.
+Some of the details are a bit daft, however.
 Option the Renault sat-nav infotainment system for example, and it retains its touchscreen capability, even though the screen is tiny and buried deep within the dashboard where it’s impractical to reach.

 This leaves you with the slightly awkward manual controls mounted on the fascia.
 Renault has a penchant for oddly-shaped handbrake mechanisms, too…

-Competitive pricing including generous standard equipment, plus a four-year, 100,000-mile warranty on the latest versions makes the Kangoo a solid value for money proposition.
+Competitive pricing including generous standard equipment means the Kangoo has always been a solid value-for-money proposition.

 The Kangoo’s 1.5-litre turbodiesel engines may be old, but they continue to offer good on-paper fuel economy figures, helped by the introduction of stop-start technology in 2013.
-A claimed best of 65.7mpg places it within the top five small vans for fuel economy; click here to see the full list.

-Be warned that the Kangoo EDC automatic introduced in 2017 is around 10mpg less efficient than manual gearbox equivalents – though it should also save on clutch replacement costs.
+Also, be warned that the Kangoo EDC automatic is around 10mpg less efficient than manual gearbox equivalents – though it should also save on clutch replacement costs.
 In theory.